 The centre is also in the park, not far away from the gate.
 Inside there are a few souvenirs and a lot of photos from the construction of the Endless Column.

 I was fascinated by the construction stages.
 Also, the lady working there was so nice in explaining and telling us the story of the Brâncuși sculptures.

 There is an old fire tower next to the Touristic Info Point.

-Looking for something new or diversity over seas can be too much.
+Discovering the Brancusi sculptures in Romania is a must if you love art and sculptures in general.
+Looking for something new or diversity overseas can be too much.
 Started to look in my home country and I cannot realise how blessed I am.
 And yet there are so many places I need to see and so many experiences I have to live.

-And while I’m rambling here about some lifeless stones, we live our lifes facing a screen.
+And while I’m rambling here about some lifeless stones, we live our lives facing a screen.

 If you are heading back to Bucharest, here are some places you need to check out in Bucharest.